-The DMO has put in place several layers of defensive controls against external and internal attacks.
+The DMO has upgraded its monitoring and alerting systems throughout the infrastructure, providing improved visibility and enhancing the response to potential incidents.
 This year the DMO undertook internal and independent testing to ensure defences remained robust against the changing landscape of cyber-attacks.